 Location: School of Humanities, Education, and the Arts

 Category: Adjunct Faculty

-School: The Jeanette C. Rudy School of Nursing and Health Professions Part Time and Adjunct Faculty
+School: The School of Humanities, Education, and the Arts Part-Time and Adjunct Faculty

 B.A., Oakland University